A248/CitieSworld/Convention.md

 Strongholds and nether fortresses may not be claimed.
 Players are free to claim ocean monuments, dungeons, mineshafts, villages, jungle temples, and desert temples.

-### TnT

-Players with this restriction may not craft, pickup, acquire, use, place, ignite, or transport TnT, TnT minecarts, or any sort of explosive mechanisms.

 ### Universal Restrictions

 One may not break the Convention.